gounthar/learning-2024-devops/docs/src/container/README.md

 ```
 :::

-### 🧪 Exercise 2
+### 🧪 Exercise 2 : Image creation

 Create your custom HTTP apache server image in a dockerfile Ubuntu based that is functionnal locally and you will push it to dockerHUB

-::: details view the answer
+::: solution
 ```bash

 ```
 :::

-### 🧪 Exercise 3
+### 🧪 Exercise 3 - Registry management

-Create your own registry with a docker image and try to push your HTTPD image to your repository
+Create your own registry with a docker image and try to push your HTTPD image to your registry

-::: details view the answer
+::: details solution
 ```bash

 ```